 What is the Spot Zero Fresh Water reverse osmosis system?

-The Dometic Spot Zero is a fresh water reverse osmosis (RO) system that allows boat owners to purify dockside tap water when filling their water tanks.
+The Dometic Spot Zero fresh water reverse osmosis (RO) system that allows boat owners to purify dockside tap water when filling their water tanks.
 The system eliminates 98% of all impurities in fresh water – including hard-water minerals, heavy metals, particles, viruses, cysts, bacteria, and radioactive contaminants – creating fresh, clean drinking water.
 Un-potable water becomes potable, at any port, anywhere in the world.